OU Supercomputing Center for Education & Research

 "How to Do an Intake Interview" / "Intake Interview Demonstrations"

-Abstract: In this session, we will introduce some communication tools that you can use during an intake interview with new researchers.
+In this session, we will introduce some communication tools that you can use during an intake interview with new researchers.
 These tools are specifically designed to help you listen and get to the core of the problem, while also building a relationship.
 The session will end with video examples of intake interviews that demonstrate some of these tools.
 As a group, we will critique these interviews, to help prepare you for "live" intake interviews on Wednesday.

-Video: coming soon
+Demonstration videos: coming soon

 • 12:00noon-1:30pm CT: